ccmucdenver/ccm-docs/docs/singularity.md

 CentOS Linux 8.4.2105, gcc 8.4.1 and standard Development Tools from Centos.

+### go.sif

+The Go language with gcc/gfortran 9 and development tools, based on Ubuntu.

 ### mixtures.sif

 R 4.1.2 with numerous standard and custom packages and datasets, see the definition file.